DaveBackus/Data_Bootcamp_Book/graphs1.md

 **Exercise.**  Let's see if we can dress this one up a little.
 Try adding, one at a time, the arguments `title='Fama-French returns'`, `grid=True`, and `legend=False`.
 What does the documentation say about them?
 What do they do?

 Let's think about the returns a little.
 What does the data tell us about them?
 That's an easier question to answer if we use a different plot.
-One that we like is a histogram, which we produce with
+We like histograms because they describe all the outcomes in a convenient form.
+Try this code:
 ```python
 ff.plot(kind='hist', bins=20, subplots=True)
 ```
-This plots separate histograms of the two variables with 20 "bins" in each.
+It produces separate histograms of the two variables with 20 "bins" in each.

 **Exercise.**  What do the histograms tell us about the two returns?
 How do they differ?